• Skip to primary navigation

 What About Medical Marijuana?

-An area of constant question is about medical marijuana use.
+An area of constant question is medical marijuana use.
 The problem isn’t as clearly defined across the country as drinking alcohol or using other illicit drugs.
 Some states allow people to use marijuana as a form of medical care; other states have made it legal to use recreationally as well.
 However, there are limitations in all cases.
 Specifically, if you cannot perform the duties of the job due to intoxication, your employer has the right to terminate your employment.

 Here are a few things to know: